-The Academic Standards and Policies Committee will consider appeals from students who are not making Satisfactory Academic Progress.
-The committee will determine if there are mitigating circumstances that warrant continued eligibility for enrollment at Eureka College and/or for Title IV aid even though the student is not meeting the SAP standards.
+Academic Appeals - The Academic Standards and Policies Committee will consider appeals from students who are not meeting the Qualitative Standard of Satisfactory Academic Progress.
+The student must submit a formal letter of appeal to the Registrar, who will send the appeal to the Academic Standards and Policies Committee.
+The committee will determine if there are mitigating circumstances that warrant continued eligibility for enrollment at Eureka College even though the student is not meeting the SAP standards.
 Appeals may be granted only in special situations, such as serious injury, illness, the death of a relative, or other such circumstances.

-Students cannot appeal the academic status of Academic Warning, Academic Probation, or Financial Aid Probation, but may appeal an Academic Dismissal or Financial Aid Suspension.
-However, students who successfully appeal but fail to meet SAP standards in the next semester of enrollment are not permitted further appeal.
+Students cannot appeal the academic status of Academic Warning or Academic Probation, but may appeal an Academic Dismissal.
+Students who successfully appeal their Academic Dismissal but fail to meet SAP standards in the next semester of enrollment are not permitted further appeal.